 Mr. and Mrs. Smith decide they want to invest for their family's future but they don't know much about finance or the stock market.
 Following the advice of some of history's great investors, they look at what they understand.
 They began to poke around their business and research the companies that provided them with the products they resold to their own customers.

-The Smiths realize that, in the ice cream industry, most of the candy toppings are produced either directly or indirectly by two firms, Mars Candy, and Hershey Foods.
-Snickers, Reese's Peanut Butter Cups, M&M's, Butterfingers, Baby Ruth, and a whole host of related toppings, provide the perfect flavor for their customers.
+The Smiths realize that, in the ice cream industry, most of the candy toppings are produced either directly or indirectly by two firms: Mars Candy and Hershey Foods.
+Snickers, Reese's Peanut Butter Cups, M&M's, Butterfingers, Baby Ruth, and a whole host of related toppings provide the perfect flavor for their customers.
 These products also sell well in local supermarkets, movie theaters, and gas stations.
-Mr. Smith figures that if someone loves a Snickers bar, he or she isn't going to deviate and suddenly stop eating them because it is an "affordable luxury".
+Mr. Smith figures that if someone loves Snickers bars, he or she isn't going to suddenly stop eating them because they are an affordable luxury.

 Unfortunately, Mr. Smith discovers that Mars has always been, and remains, a privately owned family business so he can't invest in it.
 Hershey Foods, however, is very much public.
 The Smith family decides to set aside $10 per week, which is all they can afford.

 They create a small family retirement program and enroll in the Hershey Foods direct stock purchase plan, which allows them to buy shares for little or no commission directly from the company (virtually all major corporations have these programs, though most new investors don't know about them because brokers want to get the commission on trades).
 They always reinvested their dividends.

 The Smith family goes about their business and upon the death of Mr. and Mrs. Smith, the family business gets passed on to their two children, a daughter named Susie Smith and a son named Walter Smith, who continue to run it.